kirenz/codelabs/markdown/tfx-install/tfx-install.md

 ## What's next?
 Duration: 0:01:00

-Gongratulations!
+Congratulations!
 You have completed the tutorial and learned how to install:

 ✅ Anaconda
 ✅ TensorFlow